syncfusion-content/jsp-docs/jsp/PivotGrid/Named-Set.md

 documentation: ug
 ---

-# Named Set
+# Named set

-Named set is a multidimensional expression (MDX) that returns a set of dimension members, which can be created by combining cube data, arithmetic operators, numbers and functions.
+The named set is a multidimensional expression (MDX) that returns a set of dimension members that can be created by combining cube data, arithmetic operators, numbers, and functions.

-You can bind the Named Sets in PivotGrid by setting it's unique name in the `fieldName` property either in row or column axis and `isNamedSets` Boolean property to "true".
+You can bind the named sets in the pivot grid by setting it's unique name in the `fieldName` property in the row or column axis and `isNamedSets` Boolean property to true.

 {% highlight html %}